 MONTPELIER, Vt. – Deer hunters who applied for a Vermont muzzleloader season antlerless deer permit by the Aug.
-29 deadline can now go to the Vermont Fish & Wildlife website, www.vtfishandwildlife.com, to see if they won a permit.
+12 deadline can now go to the Vermont Fish & Wildlife website, www.vtfishandwildlife.com, to see if they won a permit.

 Fish & Wildlife announced the winners Sept.
-26, after conducting a randomized computer drawing.
+16, after conducting a randomized computer drawing.
 Permit winners are listed in two categories: regular lottery winners and landowners.
 Landowners who apply for a landowner antlerless permit are prohibited by law from posting their land against hunting.

-“Hunters can go to our website to find out if they are recipients of a muzzleloader season antlerless permit,” said Fish & Wildlife Commissioner Louis Porter.
+“Hunters can go to our website to find out if they are recipients of a muzzleloader season antlerless permit,” said Fish and Wildlife Commissioner Louis Porter.
 “Knowing early if they’ve won will help them plan their hunting this fall.”

 Permit recipients will need to reprint their licenses, which have been reformatted to include their antlerless permits.
 Paper “postcard” permits will not be sent in regular mail.

-“Harvesting antlerless deer affords Vermont hunters the chance to secure locally sourced food for their families,” Porter noted.
-“It also helps the department balance the deer population with the available habitat.”
+“Harvesting antlerless deer affords Vermont hunters the chance to secure locally sourced food for their families.
+It also helps the department balance the deer population with the available habitat.”

 Permits are still available in WMUs A, B, F1, F2, I, J1, K, N, O, and Q because not enough people applied for them in the lottery.
 These permits may be purchased beginning Sept.
 21 on a first come, first served basis through license agents, district Fish & Wildlife offices, and on www.vtfishandwildlife.com.